kumahq/kuma/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/Kong/kuma/blob/master/LICENSE)
 [![Twitter](https://img.shields.io/twitter/follow/thekonginc.svg?style=social&label=Follow)](https://twitter.com/intent/follow?screen_name=thekonginc)

-Kuma is a universal open source control-plane for Service Mesh and Microservices that can run and be operated natively across both Kubernetes and VM environments, in order to be easily adopted by every team in the organization.
+Kuma is a platform agnostic open-source control plane for Service Mesh and Microservices.
+It can run and be operated natively across both Kubernetes and VM environments, making it easy to adopt by every team in the organization.

-Built on top of Envoy, Kuma can instrument any L4/L7 traffic to secure, observe, route and enhance connectivity between any service or database.
-It can be used natively in Kubernetes via CRDs or via a RESTful API on VM and Bare Metal environments, and it doesn't require a change to your application's code in order to be used.
+Bundling Envoy as a data-plane, Kuma can instrument any L4/L7 traffic to secure, observe, route and enhance connectivity between any service or database.
+It can be used natively in Kubernetes via CRDs or via a RESTful API across other environments like VMs and Bare Metal.

+While being simple to use for most use-cases, Kuma also provides policies to configure the underlying Envoy data-planes in a more fine-grained manner.
+By doing so, Kuma can be used by both first-time users of Service Mesh, as well as the most experienced ones.

 Built by Envoy contributors at Kong 🦍.